jporeilly/DC--Demo/01--Pre-flight/preflight.md

 <em>Install Docker / Docker Compose</em>

-The following script prepares an Ubuntu 20.04 server for DC 7.0.1
+The following script prepares an Alma (RHEL) 8 server for DC 7.0.1
 Docker Registry is installed with a HTTP connection (insecure).

 ``run the script:``
 ```
-cd /data/Workshop-DC/01--Pre-flight
+cd Workshop-DC/01--Pre-flight
 sudo ./pre-flight_dc.sh
 ```
 Note: you may need to change permission: sudo chmod +x pre-flight_dc.sh